 I’m Christian.
 Don’t run away; I actually love people and have studied a variety of beliefs, noticing the majority of faith practices connect us to a moral compass and source of unconditional love.
 Each creation story is dressed up in different languages, customs, rituals, songs and clothes.
 Since I’m not omnipotent I can’t say which prophet is the real Slim Shady of the universe.
 Prophets are like life guides who love us.
 My source of unconditional love is something I value deeply, but I also respect all the other sources of spiritual teaching.
 Without getting into the weeds just know I don’t intend to use Jesus as a weapon.
 I love him and the way he loved people.
 Sitting at his feet, resisting the urge to clean or fix everything, continues to help me figure out how to be kind and feel safe in a world that’s often brutal, busy and confusing.
 That’s all.

 The boring facts are I was literally born in Providence Rhode Island.
 It’s a beautiful and evolving city.
 Though my name suggests otherwise, my family lived in a housing project in Woonsocket the first 5 or 6 years of my life.
 Dynomite!
 If you’ve never heard of it Google it.
 Dynamites are a delicious fixture.
-We moved into a partially condemned apartment building to get out of the projects and things just kept getting better from there, meaning life has offered many colorful lessons.
-Thirteen years of those colorful lessons took place on Matha’s Vineyard, though it’s generally not associated with children of a lesser God.
+We moved into a partially condemned apartment building to get out and things just kept getting better from there, meaning life has offered many colorful lessons.
+Thirteen years of those colorful lessons took place on Martha’s Vineyard, though it’s generally not associated with children of a lesser God.
 Rich people need their houses cleaned, kids watched, lawns mowed and trash picked up.
 My family was happy to oblige and the view didn’t suck.
 Society tries to polarize our experiences as all good or bad.
 Real life recipies are made up of everything; spoonfuls of heaven and hell baked to a perfectly imperfect perfection in the oven of a fiery heart.
 Consider this your invitation to the love buffet.
 Your life has all the right ingredients.